skorch-dev/skorch/docs/user/quickstart.rst

 Whats next?
 -----------

-Please visit the :ref:`tutorials` page to explore additional examples of using skorch!
+Please visit the :ref:`tutorials` page to explore additional examples on using skorch!